Infrastructure Industry Foundation

 - Connection to the industry (either industry-related cause or personal affiliation)

-Industry Engagement: The Foundation emphasizes bringing the infrastructure investment sector together, so charities with existing relationships to sector professionals or those addressing issues affecting industry communities are prioritized.
+Industry Engagement: The Foundation emphasises bringing the infrastructure investment sector together, so charities with existing relationships to sector professionals or those addressing issues affecting industry communities are prioritised.

 Decision Timeline